RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 So far, two groups of rain soaked guests and a tumbling bucket had deigned to come in, bringing an entourage of puddles and extra work for Brun.
 As such, she now stood vigil waiting for the next person or debris unfortunate enough to come in and force her to do her job.

 Brun enjoyed the evening shifts, normally quiet and people free.
-She could roam the many halls and get all her tasks done without having people to complicate matters.
+She could roam the many halls and get all her work tasks done without having people to complicate matters.
 The few times she would see guests, it would be in the reception or the dining room when she came by to help tidy up with the wait staff.
-The real benefit of the night shift was that all the critters that lived in and around the building would venture out where Brun could see them.
+The real benefit of the night shift was that all the critters and animals that lived in and around the building would venture out where Brun could see them, and more importantly where she could try to befriend and pet them.

 She had a real weakness for injured or maligned animals.
 Their delicate tiny bodies that she could fit into her lap and experience their fluffiness.
 She'd considered asking her coworker if she could fluff their hair since they'd got an undercut and it looked especially soft, but with her own long braids that everyone knew weren't to be touched freely, she felt a bit socially trapped and simply didn't mention it.